Mozambique. Everything you need to Know

 Later we dived the Potholes, a series of giant fish-filled coral bowls like no site I'd ever dived before.
 The Bazaruto Archipelago certainly is Mozambique's playground.
 It's also the country's most important national park and has been welcoming tourists for decades - even during the civil war, thanks to direct flights from South Africa and game fishermen who wouldn't be put off.

 Nowadays, an ever-increasing host of lodges and small hotels jostles for position at Vilanculos, the mainland hopping-off point for the islands.
 Bazaruto and Benguerra, the two largest (large being relative: Bazaruto is 35x7km), host a handful of upmarket properties, including Indigo Bay, a small luxurious hotel with open-air bars and lounges, air-conditioned bungalows and tranquillising views of dune and sea.
-Although Bazaruto is just 600km up Mozambique's 2500km coast, it represents an invisible north-south divide, as far as tourism goes.

 Above the Bazaruto barrier lies a largely undeveloped Swahili-flavoured shore, serviced by a sparse infrastructure and studded with historical treasures from Portugal's colonial days.
 The region is a palimpsest of African origin, with Arabic, imperial Portuguese and outlines of modern western script layered upon one another.